Who Was Maria Mitchell?

 Mitchell's father, recognizing her interest in the heavens at an early age, encouraged her interest in astronomy and taught her how to use a telescope.
 She worked as the first librarian at the Nantucket Atheneum library from 1836 to 1856, all the while still gazing at the sky at night, studying solar eclipses, the stars, Jupiter and Saturn.

 Discovering 'Miss Mitchell's Comet' and Becoming America's First Female Astronomer

-On October 1, 1847, a 28-year-old Mitchell, while scanning the skies with her telescope atop the roof of her father's place of business, the Pacific National Bank on Main Street in Nantucket, discovered what she was sure was a comet.
+On October 1, 1847, Mitchell, while scanning the skies with her telescope atop the roof of her father's place of business, the Pacific National Bank on Main Street in Nantucket, discovered what she was sure was a comet.
 It turned out that she was right, and what she had spotted was, in fact, a new comet, previously uncharted by scientists.
 The celestial object subsequently became known as "Miss Mitchell's Comet," with the formal title of C/1847 T1.

 In recognition of her important discovery, Mitchell was presented with a gold medal by Frederick VI, king of Denmark, who had an amateur interest in astronomy himself.
 Consequently, Mitchell became the first professional female astronomer in the United States.

 The breakthrough brought Mitchell respect and recognition among astronomers and other scientists, and in 1848, she became the first woman to be named to the American Academy of Arts and Sciences.
 The following year, Mitchell made computations for the American Ephemeris and Nautical Almanac.
 In 1850, she was elected to the American Association for the Advancement of Science.